wonder32/puddinq_admin_info/README.md

 ## Features

 ### Scooter Shop view
- View list of scooter shops
+ View list of shops
- Create a scooter shop
+ Create a shop
  Read (list shops)
- Update a scooter shop
+ Update a shop
- Delete a scooter shop
+ Delete a shop

 ### Public shop view
 * Logged in users only (not!)